Seed Starting 101: Growing from Scratch

 If you start your seedlings in small germination containers, they should be transplanted into larger containers once the plants have their second set of true leaves.

 Once transplanted to larger containers, fertilizer can be applied.
 Fish emulsion works well, just remember to read the label as it applies to seedling to avoid burning your plants.
+I advise using any product at half strength for young seedlings.

 We’re almost there, y’all - it’s the last step before you plant your sprouts in your backyard kitchen garden: hardening off.
 Time to start acclimating your seedlings to an outdoor environment.